 Step #3.
 Develop a Marketplace Website MVP

-Start with minimum valuable product development (MVP).
+Build an MVP (minimum valuable product).
 It enables you to validate your marketplace idea and reduce time to the market with minimum investments.
 The core idea behind the MVP is to make your own marketplace website with enough functionality to attract early users and collect initial feedback.
 Let's detail the core functionality of online marketplace.

 User accounts, profiles, and settings